S3OD: Towards Generalizable Salient Object Detection with Synthetic Data: Dataset

 The three modalities are fused through a dedicated module that projects each to a common 256-dimensional space via separate convolutional branches with batch normalization.
 FLUX features and concept maps are upsampled to match DINO-v3 resolution using bilinear interpolation.
 The projected features are concatenated channel-wise and processed through a two-stage convolutional network ($3\times3$ followed by $1\times1$ convolution), with the result residually combined with the original DINO-v3 features to produce unified multi-modal representations.
+We feed this combined representation into the DPT decoder, supervising it with DIS-5K, HR-SOD, UHRSOD, and DUTS datasets, ensuring the model learn how to decode multiple sources into a fine-grained segmentation mask.